Martin and Pratt

 The Martin and Pratt Nonword Reading Test Kit consists of the following components:

-- Manual with a new supplement providing more up-to-date information on typical performance levels for primary school-aged children
+- Updated Manual, including a quick reference guide for administration, samples of student responses, and up-to-date information on typical performance levels for Australian primary school-aged children